Featuring Magnascent (Nascent) Iodine

 In the last 30 years, according to the National Health Nutritional Examination Survey, Iodine levels in both soils and people have decreased by 50%.

+You (almost certainly) don’t have enough iodine in your body to function optimally.
 Iodine’s presence in the body is essential for optimal health.
 A lack of Iodine in the body can reduce metabolic function substantially with a resultant:

 - Lack of energy

 - Male pattern baldness

 - Graying hair for both men and women